 - Tracking – lets everyone see and follow updates and changes in real time (hint: updates should be happening at least once a week)

-4. The Master List of Standard Operating Procedures
+4. The Master List of SOPs

 This is the nuts and bolts of the playbook, broken down into three key sections: systems, references, and templates.

-It’s as simple as setting up three tabs in an excel file that every team member can access and update as needed, in real time to overhaul outdated information and to keep new data and procedural updates from falling through the cracks.
+It’s as simple as setting up three tabs in an excel file that every team member can access and update as needed, in real-time to overhaul outdated information and to keep new data and procedural updates from falling through the cracks.

 Here’s an example from Dan’s highly successful program:

 Procedures – your systems for creating workflows and getting things done

 - Online surveys